mebjas/jquery-digitalwrite/README.md

 # digitalwrite jQuery plugin
 [![todofy badge](https://todofy.org/b/mebjas/jquery-digitalwrite)](https://todofy.org/r/mebjas/jquery-digitalwrite)

 jQuery plugin to write charecters in digital format in a 5x5 matrix.
-Output looks something like this:

 Using this plugin, you can create such charecters with animations, color options & size options!
 In future it may enable you to transform one charecter to another - that should be kinda cool!